 2) Both the cosmos and our individual lives are (ultimately) meaningless;

 3) The cosmos is (ultimately) meaningful but we can still live meaningless lives;

 4) The cosmos is (ultimately) meaningless but we can still live meaningful lives;

 2. What Do We Mean by Meaning?

 Note too that meaning varies over time.
 The cosmos may be more or less meaningful now than it will be in the future—it may one day become perfectly meaningful, totally meaningless, or something in between.
 Individual lives may also become more or less meaningful over time, and their meaning also varies from person to person.
 In other words, meaning is a gradient good.

 However, a meaningful life isn’t necessarily devoid of all obstacles for many meaningful projects—developing our talents, educating our minds, raising our children—involve disappointment that is often at odds with our momentary happiness.
 I’m not implying that suffering is good or desirable, simply that, for now, it often accompanies our attempts to live meaningfully.
 Still, the maximally meaningful reality that we should seek would be devoid of evil.

 - Should We Ask About Meaning?

 Our consciousness of suffering, impermanence, death, and our apparent insignificance in the vastness of space and time especially stimulate questions of meaning.
 We can’t live long without wondering why life is so hard; we can’t love passionately without asking why we and our loved ones must die; we can’t think deeply without realizing that something about life is amiss.
 We wonder where it all came from, where it’s all going, and what it’s all about.
 These questions resonate deeply within us and are hard to silence.

 Yet even if we could avoid our deepest questions, we should not.
-Our questioning ennobles us and is part of the rich interior life that differentiates us from less conscious beings.
+Our questioning ennobles us and it is part of the rich interior life that differentiates us from less conscious beings.
 We simply don’t fully actualize our powers of thought and reason until we reflect seriously about ourselves and our place in the cosmos.
 The examined life, all other things being equal, is better than its opposite.